 In more popular terms, it comes down to the individualized development of four crucial cornerstones: developing a strong sense of self, understanding the importance of – and establishing – healthy relationships, developing competency in transferable skills, and appropriate reintegration into the community.

 Kaizen is dedicated to providing support to help the entire family become a healthy system.
 When the family unit is healthy there is support, boundaries, clarity in roles, healthy communication, safety and trust.
 The family system work is not about laying blame or labeling, rather working through difficult patterns and behaviors from the past and developing unity in supporting healthy family relationships moving forward.

 Much of our work at Kaizen is centered on exploring, understanding, and refining each young man’s sense of self – his conceptualization of his identity, self-awareness, and overall worth.
 Often, a young man arrives at Kaizen dealing with profound struggles of shame and a destructive self-concept.
 In order to truly facilitate healing and long-term hope, we recognize that it starts from within.

 Our belief is that “we are not our diagnoses” and our past does not define us.
 Through traditional therapies (individual, family, and group therapy), coupled with adventure-based experiences, these boys can begin to see the value of others as the recognize it within themselves.

 Another critical element of success after treatment is the ability to generalize skills from one environment to another.
 Of course, we want each young man in the program to do really well here.
-But, of course, what matters most is doing really well outside of here.
-This requires the ability to utilize healthy coping strategies, open and respectful communication methods, problem-solving skills, and the like beyond the structure of residential treatment.
+What matters most is doing well outside of here.
+This requires the ability to utilize healthy coping strategies, open and respectful communication methods, problem-solving skills, which need to be carried beyond the structure of residential treatment.

 An important part of the program also entails learning healthy recreational skills.
 Prior to treatment, many of our boys fell into patterns of isolation, withdrawal, and secrecy.